codec-abc/Electron-Unity-FFI-Playground/README.md

 # Electron-Unity-FFI-Playground

 This project is a fun little project to mix different technologies and framework.
-It mixes Unity, WebGL, Electron, Nodejs, Rust and Cntk.
+It mixes Unity, WebGL, Electron, Nodejs, Rust and CNTK.
 The main goal is to draw a digit in a WebGL canvas and to identify the digit using a machine learning algorithm.
 For that we use Unity to create a simple drawing app.
 [I used this project as a base to do the painting.](https://www.assetstore.unity3d.com/en/#!/content/33506)

 Then I use the ability that this is an Electron application to do some fun stuff with Node.
 I use the `ffi` and `ref` package to get the texture content and send it to native librairies.
 I can either send it to a dll build with Rust that use the image crate to save it in the home folder or I can send it to a CNTK dll that try to identify the digit and send back the result to the app.